 Submit Your Abstract

-The 2019 Aldrich Conference Committee cordially invites graduate students from all disciplines to submit abstracts for presentations that address the theme of “Researchers As Innovators".
+The 2020 Aldrich Conference Committee cordially invites graduate students from all disciplines to submit abstracts for presentations that address the theme of "Emerging Scholars: Create, Advocate, and Transform the Future".
 The purpose of this conference is to bring students together from all disciplines to share their research with peers and community.

 Ten $350 awards for the best oral and poster presentations